 - 2015: Martinez v.
 UMD St. Joseph – negligent care of patient resulting in death

-If you believe that your health care provider negligence claim against St. Joe or another provider, call us at 800-553-8082, or send us a request for a FREE case evaluation.Hospital-Specific Malpractice
+If you believe that your health care provider negligence claim against St. Joe or another provider, call us at 800-553-8082, or send us a request for a FREE case evaluation.Hospital Malpractice Claims in Maryland

 - An overview of hospital negligence claims